-The Friends of the Texas Historical Commission leads two-day development workshops and one-hour webinars geared towards volunteer leadership (board members and advisors) and staff from nonprofit organizations interested in learning more about securing philanthropic support for their organization.
+The Friends of the Texas Historical Commission leads development workshops and one-hour webinars geared towards volunteer leadership (board members and advisors) and staff from nonprofit organizations interested in learning more about securing philanthropic support for their organization.

 The series is suited for large and small organizations from any discipline with limited development staff, and highlights best practices while facilitating dynamic group interactions to help attendees build and strengthen their fundraising "tool-kit" so they can more effectively and sustainably achieve their mission.

 Elements of Successful Philanthropy Virtual Training Series: March 25 & 26, April 1 & 2, 2021

 Full Registration: Register for all four sessions for a single price of $189

 ($169 early bird pricing until March 5, 2021)

 Individual Sessions: $59 each (no early bird pricing)

 Session 1, March 25, 9:00 AM - 12:00 PM

 Understanding the Basics: The “Understanding the Basics” session will introduce attendees to trends in philanthropy and to the larger development landscape.
 You will learn about the fundamentals of fundraising—the "why" and "how" of fundraising, and fundraising for organizational stability and building capacity; and the development process and relationship management.